MosqueOS/Mosque-Prayer-Display-Screen/README.md

 ### Step 4.
 Share "editor" access to the spreadsheet with your new service account

-Click on the share button on the google sheet and enter your service account.
+Click on the share button on the Google sheet and enter your service account.

 You can now deploy the app and see if you can launch the admin page.